 Overall, Progressive has the kind of negative reviews I would expect in any company of its size, but the company’s continued growth seems to indicate that there are many satisfied, if less vocal, customers as well.

-Progressive isn’t the cheapest insurer on the market, nor do they have the best ratings in terms of claims service.
+Progressive isn’t the least expensive insurer on the market, nor do they have the best ratings in terms of claims service.
 Where the company really shines is in the willingness to try new technology and continually look to the future, offering some of the best online services around and a number of perks to policyholders.

 People on a tight budget will likely find a better rate elsewhere, and although they offer a large range of products allowing multi-policy discounts, most of those policies are underwritten elsewhere – which may be a deterrent for some people.

 Progressive is likely to be a good choice for those who like a lot of online access to quoting and policy information, who have a good driving record, and who are looking for opportunities such as usage-based insurance to reduce rates.
 Certainly they are well worth a look and they do make comparison-shopping easy.